kaankutluturk/verdant/USAGE_GUIDE.md

-# 📖 Verdant Usage Guide - Eco-Conscious AI
+# 📖 Verdant Usage Guide

-> **The world's first truly green AI assistant.
-Every interaction helps protect our planet.**
+> **Complete guide to using Verdant - the eco-conscious local AI assistant.**

 ## 🚀 Quick Start